Spade-Software/BackOps/src/content/docs/collaborators/overview.md

 - In the **left-side navigation bar**, under the **Collaborators** section, click **Manage Collaborators**.
 - You’ll land on a **table view** showing all collaborators currently added to the event.
 - Each row displays high-level collaborator info for quick reference.
-- **Clicking on any collaborator** will instantly open that collaborator’s profile—taking you to their **Dashboard** and full set of tools (Advancing, Schedule, Contacts, and Settings).
+- **Clicking on any collaborator** will instantly open that collaborator’s profile—taking you to their **Dashboard** and full set of tools (Advancing, Schedule, Crew, and Settings).

 ### Adding a Collaborator